burcakotlu/GLANET/docs/source/datadrivencomputationalexperiments.rst

 For **woIF**

 Experiments in K562 cell line for H3K27me3 resulted in power of 1 and Type-I error of 0 in all parameter settings.
-Experiments conducted in GM12878 cell line for H3K27me3 resulted in power of $1$ and Type-I error of $0$ except few cases listed in table below.
+Experiments conducted in GM12878 cell line for H3K27me3 resulted in power of 1 and Type-I error of 0 except few cases listed in the table below.
 In each case, Type-I error is below the significance level of |agr| = 0.05.

 +-------------------------------------------+